-The herpes viral culture of lesion test, also known as the herpes simplex virus culture, is a laboratory test that is used to determine if a skin sore contains the herpes simplex virus.
+The herpes viral culture of lesion test, also known as the herpes simplex virus culture, is a laboratory test that’s used to determine if a skin sore contains the herpes simplex virus (HSV).

-Once a person is infected with HSV, there is no cure.
-Outbreaks of HSV may occur frequently or only once in a person’s lifetime.
+Once a person is infected with HSV, there’s no cure.
+Outbreaks of HSV may occur frequently or only once in a person’s life.

-Skin sores that have been infected with HSV are often diagnosed in a clinical setting through a physical examination.
-Even though physicians are often able to identify and diagnose a herpes skin lesion without laboratory testing, there are instances in which diagnosis may be difficult to confirm.
-When this occurs, your physician may order a herpes viral culture lesion test.
+Even though your doctor can often identify and diagnose a herpes skin lesion without laboratory testing, there are cases when diagnosis may be difficult to confirm.
+When this occurs, your doctor may order a herpes viral culture lesion test.

-For patients with health complications, such as compromised immune systems, the detection of HSV is vital.
-As HSV can be life-threatening in these patients, correct diagnosis is needed to ensure that treatment is provided in a timely manner.
+If you have health complications, like a compromised immune system, the detection of HSV is vital.
+Since HSV can be life-threatening in these conditions, a correct diagnosis is needed to ensure that treatment is provided in a timely manner.

-Patients undergoing the test may also experience some discomfort during the procedure.
-For skin lesions, patients may encounter a scraping or sticky sensation.
-For patients with lesions in the throat or eye, a sterile swab must be used for sample collection.
-This may result in some discomfort due to rubbing the swab on the lesion.
+You may experience some discomfort during the procedure.
+For skin lesions, you may feel a scraping sensation.
+If your lesion is located in your throat or eye, a sterilized swab must be used for sample collection.
+This may result in some discomfort.

-The risks of the herpes viral culture of lesion are minimal.
-These risks are associated with any type of procedure that requires scraping of the skin and include:
+The risks of the herpes viral culture of lesion test are minimal.
+These risks are associated with any type of procedure that requires scraping of the skin and

 - bleeding at the site where the sample was removed

-- infection at the site where the same was removed
+- infection at the site where the sample was removed

 - pain or discomfort at the sample site

-If the virus does not grow, then the results are negative.
-This means that the patient does not have an active herpes infection at the site from where the culture was taken.
-However, a negative culture does not mean that the patient does not have herpes or that the patient has not had a herpes infection in the past.
+If the virus doesn’t grow, then your results are negative.
+This means that you don’t have an active herpes infection at the site where the culture was taken.
+But a negative culture doesn’t mean that you don’t have herpes.

-Growth of the virus from the collected sample indicates that the sore is infected with the herpes virus.
-Based on these findings, your physician will prescribe a treatment for the infection.
+Growth of the virus from the collected sample indicates that your sore is infected with the herpes virus.
+Based on these findings, your doctor will prescribe a treatment for the infection.